 Frequently Asked Questions

-Are there limitations to Rapid Injection Molding/Tooling?No!
-At XME we do not cut out any steps from conventional tooling or molding.
-By use of common mold components, state of the art equipment and a well trained staff coupled with an unsurpassed process flow, gives us the competitive edge over our competition and the ability to call our Injection molding process Rapid.
+Yes and No!
+Other companies cut corners in order to become rapid manufactures.
+Because of this approach, they often compromise the life of the tool.
+However, at Xcentric we do not cut out any steps from conventional tooling or molding.
+By use of our proprietary technology platform, common mold components, state of the art equipment and a well trained staff, all coupled with a streamlined process flow, gives us the competitive edge over our competition.
+As a result, it gives us the ability to call our Injection molding process “Rapid”.

 What is Rapid Prototype?

-What is the typical cost of Rapid Injection Molding/Tooling?Because of the Rapid Injection Molding Process that XME has employed, lead times are greatly reduce, allowing us to provide you with the most competitive quote in the industry.
-Request a quote now and you will have a quote reviewed by our professional quote team in 24 hours or less.
+Because of the Rapid Injection Molding Process that XME has employed, lead times are greatly reduce, allowing us to provide our customers with the most competitive quote in the industry.
+We have reduced the cost of a typical injection mold by as much as 75%.
+Request a quote now and you will have a quote reviewed by our quote team in 24 hours or less.

-Manual Molds that produce parts with undercuts such as windows or clip will require side action before being removed from the mold.
-These undercuts can significantly increase the cost of tooling.
-At XME we are able to manufacture what we call hand pulls(see ill.
-Below) to reduce the cost of tooling.
-However, this will require a molding machine operator to run the parts as the hand pulls are ejected with the part then the operator removes the hand pull that forms the undercut in the part.
-He then loads the hand pulls back in the mold and another part is made.
-This is a cost effective approach up to 5,000 parts.
-If more than 5,000 parts are required we recommend investing in Automatic tools because Part piece price is higher on manual molds.
+Manual Molds that produce parts with undercuts such as windows or clip, require side action, before the part can be removed from the mold.
+Undercuts in the part can greatly increase the cost of tooling.
+At Xcentric we are able to manufacture what we call hand pulls(see illustration Below).
+Hand pulls are used to reduce the cost of tooling or to make really complex parts.
+However, by incorporating hand pulls in to the mold design will require a molding machine operator to run the parts.
+The operator has to removes the hand pull from the part and then reload it back into the mold to make another part.
+This is a cost effective approach for low-volume part runs and highly complex parts but will result in a higher per piece price.